Mining Intelligence and News

 enCore Energy Corp.
 100 % Indirect

-The Dewey-Burdock Project is an advanced-stage uranium exploration project located in South Dakota and is solely controlled by Powertech USA, Inc. an indirect wholly-owned subsidiary of enCore Energy Corp.
+The Dewey-Burdock Project is solely controlled by Powertech USA, Inc., a wholly-owned subsidiary of the enCore Energy Corp.

 Contractors